Nasdaq enables companies to access the public markets through a direct listing.

 Existing shareholders are able to cash out of their equity stake immediately on the first day of trading.

-Nasdaq is the only exchange that provides order book transparency through our technology solution called the Bookviewer.SVP, Head of Western U.S. Listings and Capital Markets
+Nasdaq is the only exchange that provides order book transparency through our technology solution called the Bookviewer.Senior Vice President, Head of Western U.S. Listings and Capital Markets

 When a company decides to go public, there are typically existing shareholders including founders, employees, and various early stage investors.
 Both an IPO and a direct listing enable these investors to cash out.
 However, in an IPO, there is a lock-up period—typically between 90 to 180 days—in which shareholders are restricted from selling outside of the Initial Public Offering.
 In a direct listing, there are no lock-up restrictions.